samuelefrni/My-website/README.md

 1. Run the app with `npm start`.
 2. Access the app at [localhost:3000](http://localhost:3000).

-## Contributing

-We welcome contributions!
-Follow these steps:

-1. Fork the repository.
-2. Create a new branch.
-3. Make your changes.
-4. Submit a pull request.

 ## License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT)